 Ravish Kumar has been that voice for years.

-From farmers' suicide in the country to increasing unemployment, Ravish's news coverage has been about topics that need attention.
+From farmers' suicide in the country to the anti-CAA protests, Ravish's news coverage has been about topics that need attention.

 No theories, no baseless speculations, Ravish talks about facts and is fearless while doing so.
-As he gets Asia's Highest Honour - The Magsaysay Award - we look at some instances of him touching upon topics and asking questions that people often ignore.
+And to honour these virtues, he was given Asia's Highest Honour - The Magsaysay Award - last year.
+Here, we look at some instances of him touching upon topics and asking questions that people often ignore.

 1. Combining serious journalism with satire, Ravish came up with the brilliant 'apolitical prime time' before the Lok Sabha elections.
 This was after Prime Minister Narendra Modi gave a much talked-about interview to Akshay Kumar - that was all about mangoes and how the PM likes to eat them.

 2. Following an attack on JNU student Umar Khalid, Ravish was one of the very few journalists in the country to point out the unfairness of someone taking the law in their hands.
 He also brought to people's notice, the seriousness of such an act being committed in the heart of Delhi.